 - Make a conscious effort to foster your child’s self-esteem by complimenting her and giving her lots of positive attention.

 You know your child best.
-If you’re worried about her worrying and feel it’s affecting her enjoyment in life, consider seeking professional help.
+If you’re worried about her worrying and feel it’s affecting her enjoyment of life, consider seeking professional help.
 Here are some places to start:

 - your child’s school counsellor